HackingIntoYourHeart/Unoriginal-Rice-Patty/README.md

 *"Unoriginal-Rice-Patty" is my personal title for the Replay-based attack on Honda and Acura vehicles*

+*This is for educational purposes only.
+I am in NO WAY liable for any actions executed by means of the contents within this repository.
+PLEASE use responsibly.*

 This attack seems to affect EVERY Honda/Acura vehicle with remote/wireless radio entry.
 Honda does *NOT* ever institue a rolling code system and *ONLY* manufactures systems with static keys meaning there is NO layer of security.

 ## Summary: